 If you sell property or family heirlooms to your child for full fair market value, you don't have to file a gift tax return.
 But you may want to file one anyway to cover yourself in case the IRS later claims that the property was undervalued, and that the transaction was really a partial gift.
 Filing Form 709 begins the three-year statute of limitations for examination of the return.
 If you do not file a gift tax return, the IRS could question the valuation of the property at any time in the future.

-For more information on the gift tax, see IRS Publication 950: Introduction to Estate and Gift Taxes.
+For more information on the gift tax, see IRS Publication 559: Survivors, Executors, and Administrators.

 TurboTax Deluxe searches more than 350 tax deductions and credits so you get your maximum refund, guaranteed.